kivanc57/nlp_data_visualization/README.md

 ## Overview

-This project features Python scripts for analyzing and visualizing text data using famous approaches from linguistics.
+Welcome to the **NLP Data Visualization** project!
+This repository contains a collection of Python scripts designed to help you analyze and visualize text data in various ways.
+Each script focuses on a specific type of analysis or visualization, providing a comprehensive toolkit for text data exploration.

-It includes various visualizations such as bar plots, histograms, pie charts, treemaps, violin plots, and word clouds.
+This project utilizes a range of powerful Python libraries such as matplotlib, seaborn, wordcloud, spacy, and textblob to perform tasks like frequency analysis, sentiment analysis, and parts of speech tagging.
+The resulting visualizations, including bar plots, histograms, pie charts, treemaps, violin plots, and word clouds, offer clear and insightful representations of the underlying data.
-The scripts leverage libraries such as matplotlib, seaborn, wordcloud, spacy, and textblob to generate insightful visualizations and perform text analysis while logging everything.

 This project includes: